 Propel(x): And how is Positron Dynamics making antimatter usable and accessing it for this alternate energy source that will take us out to space?

 Bala Ramamurthy: In solving this problem, we decided to pick the more easily available form of antimatter: positrons.
 Essentially, there are two types of antimatter: the first are antiprotons, which are very hard to make, and second are anti-electrons, also known as positrons — hence the name of the company.
 Positrons are much easier to come by.
 In fact, they’re used in medical applications, and in materials engineering.
 The problem with positrons has been that it’s very inefficient to use positrons that come directly off of a radioactive source.
 You have to use much more radioactive material or a higher concentration of radioactivity to make something useful.

-Our technology differs in that it allows us to be more efficient.
+Our technology at Positron Inc. differs in that it allows us to be more efficient.
 What we are currently demonstrating in our lab is the concept that allows us to control the antimatter (positrons) in a much more efficient way.
 I do think we’re going pass the current state of the art techniques by orders of magnitude.
 This year, we’ve gone through several iterations of optimizing the techniques used to control antimatter.
 And so we’ve arrived at a solution that is easily manufacturable using standard semiconductor fabrication techniques which allows the possibility of producing a large number of these devices.

 Propel(x): Help us understand why this is a leap vis-a-vis current thinking or the state of the art.